icecrime/poule/README.md

 ## 3. Long running job

 Poule can either listen on HTTP for GitHub webhooks or use [NSQ](https://nsq.io) as the source of events.
-In this mode, actions will be performed based on the configuration as they are received.
+In this mode, actions will be performed based on the configuration as events are received.

 See
 [`config/serve.example.yml`](https://github.com/icecrime/poule/blob/master/config/serve.example.yml)